staturecrane/DOMinator/README.md

 # DOMinator v.03

-A Javascript templating library with virtual DOM and built-in store
+A reactive Javascript templating library with virtual DOM and built-in store

 #DEMO: A Basic Counter App